mdjnewman/rotc/04-observability/04-01-prometheus/README.md

 Instrumentation is a term that refers to:

 * adding application logic, generally using a client library
-* that will expose application metrics, typicall user-defined metrics, performance metrics that will help to diagnose or trace tivity.
+* that will expose application metrics, typical user-defined metrics and performance metrics that will help to diagnose or trace activity.

 ### Adding metrics to a NodeJS application